heig-vd-tweb2017/digital-story-telling-data-merger/README.md

 You can test the entire application [here](https://heig-vd-tweb2017.github.io/digital-story-telling-client/).
 Feel free to test it !

 ## Client's aspects
-For data merger's aspects, we encourage you to visit the associated repository [here](https://github.com/heig-vd-tweb2017/digital-story-telling-client).
+For client's aspects, we encourage you to visit the associated repository [here](https://github.com/heig-vd-tweb2017/digital-story-telling-client).

 ## Data merger's aspects
 The data merger uses two datasets and create a new one with all the properties we need for our project.